 Free Disneyland tickets are difficult to come by.
 Members of the media are eligible for two free Park Hopper tickets every 12 months (with some date restrictions) for journalistic purposes.
 If you know a Cast Member with courtesy tickets, you might be in luck.

-Disneyland does occasionally give out free tickets via radio, news, and other media promotions in its primary markets.
+Disneyland Resort does occasionally give out free tickets via radio, news, and other media promotions in its primary markets.
 You can also redeem Disney Rewards points earned with the Disney Premier Visa Card for free tickets.

 How much are tickets for Disneyland?